-- Transaction ID - it is not necessary to have one transaction ID column, although that certainly would be helpful as MindBridge can sometimes but not always suggest a good transaction ID.
+- Transaction ID - it is not necessary to have one column used as the Transaction ID, although that certainly would be helpful as MindBridge can sometimes but not always suggest a good transaction ID.
 But it is necessary to have one or a combination of multiple columns serve as a transaction ID.
-Please see this article series for more information on what an transaction ID is and how to identify a better one for your data:
+Please see the below article series for more information on what an transaction ID is and how to identify a better one for your data:

-- Each column must contain one and only one field
+- Each column must contain only one field.

 - e.g., Account ID in one column, Account Description in another, not both in one column